apace7/local_volume_database/docs/source/usage.rst

 Usage & Decription of tables
 ============================

-For LVDB users that only want to  use  the combined catalogs/tables, installing the LVDB package is not required and the tables can be downloaded from the `release page <https://github.com/apace7/local_volume_database/releases>`_ (see assets).
+For LVDB users that only want to  use  the combined catalogs/tables, installing the LVDB package is not required and the combined catalogs/tables can be downloaded from the `GitHub release page <https://github.com/apace7/local_volume_database/releases>`_.

 .. _installation: